 The resident begins training in general adult psychiatry during the PGY-2 year, which includes rotations in inpatient and outpatient psychiatry.
 These rotations will occur at the four site placements (University of Alberta Hospital, Grey Nuns Hospital, Royal Alexandra Hospital, and Misericordia Hospital).
 The PGY-2 year of training fulfills the Royal College requirements for one year of training in general adult inpatient/outpatient psychiatry, as well as the requirement for developmental disabilities, and longitudinal experience in treatment of the Severely and Persistently Mentally ill.
 During the PGY-3 and PGY-4 years, the remainder of the Royal College core requirements are scheduled.

-Residents are either assigned or may select a tutor on an annual basis for psychotherapy training.
+Residents are assigned a supervisor on an annual basis for psychotherapy training.
 Residents begin psychotherapy training in the PGY-2 year and continue for a minimum of two years.
 Senior residents are encouraged to continue in supervised psychotherapy.
 Training in family therapy and/or group therapy, also as a supervised experience, is mandatory and may be provided at several levels of training.
 Training in cognitive behavioral therapy is mandatory and is provided for eight months in the PGY-2 year.
 There are additional opportunities for training in interpersonal, mindfulness, and couples therapies.

 Expectations for resident research are in keeping with Royal College Guidelines.
 Work includes Resident Journal Club, Grand Rounds, and work on an individual research or QI project with a mentor.